jun-brro/ASTRA/README.md

 #### Jailbreak

-We mainly use text queries from AdvBench and Anthropic-HHH datasets for this setup.
+We mainly use text queries from AdvBench and Anthropic-HHH datasets in our main experiments.

 + Textual queries for steering vectors construction: \
 Following the dataset split in [Schaeffer et al.](https://github.com/RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/tree/main/prompts_and_targets), we use `train.csv` in `AdvBench` to perform image attribution.